publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch12H/m__us_usc_t16_s839f.md

     (d) __Disposition of power which does not increase amount of firm power Administrator is obligated to provide to any customer__

-    No restrictions contained in subsection (c) of this section shall limit or interfere with the sale, exchange or other disposition of any power by any utility or group thereof from any existing or new non-Federal resource if such sale, exchange or disposition does not increase the amount of firm power the Administrator would be obligated to provide to any customer.
-In addition to the directives contained in subsections (i)(1)(B) and (i)(3) of this section and subject to:
+    No restrictions contained in subsection (c) shall limit or interfere with the sale, exchange or other disposition of any power by any utility or group thereof from any existing or new non-Federal resource if such sale, exchange or disposition does not increase the amount of firm power the Administrator would be obligated to provide to any customer.
+In addition to the directives contained in subsections (i)(1)(B) and (i)(3) and subject to:

         (1) any contractual obligations of the Administrator,